s1d6point7bugcrowd/Recon-Script/README.md

 - `unfurl`
 - `nuclei`
 - `anew`

    Each line is checked for the presence of "medium", "high", or "critical" keywords, and the appropriate announcement is made using espeak.

-Ensure you have installed espeak as previously mentioned, and then run this script.
+Ensure you have installed espeak, and then run this script.
 This will provide real-time voice announcements for detected vulnerabilities as the scan progresses.

 ## Usage